 Vernon B., 71-year old African-American Male and a retiree from IBM corporation, was diagnosed with prostate cancer in January 2008.
-In 2013, Vernon came to Hope4Cancer Institute with his cancer progressed to stage 4, with metastasis to the bone.
+In 2013, Vernon came to Hope4Cancer Treatment Centers with his cancer progressed to stage 4, with metastasis to the bone.
 After a 3-week period at Hope4Cancer with he showed a marked improvement in health, well-being and learned many things about how adjusting his mental and psychological attitude could help him with his healing process.

 Almost a year after his treatment, Vernon says: